-since the temperatures have increased, i have decided to make a lot of indian coolers and even post about them. starting with a drink i have grown up having frequently during the mumbai summers – the goan kokum curry. at home we call it kokum curry and sometimes also as sol kadi/kadhi.
+goan kokum curry recipe or sol kadhi recipe with step by step photos – kokum curry is one drink which i have grown up having frequently during the mumbai summers. at home we call it kokum curry and sometimes also as sol kadi/kadhi.

 the kokum curry is a part of the goan, konkan and malvani thali. it is served as a digestive and also as a cooler. the thali below is a very basic and simple thali. usually there are way too many dishes in a thali. sometimes chilies are eaten raw in some of the indian thalis. below i used for pictorial purpose only.

 by the way the shacks do serve goan food, but don’t expect a kokum curry there. they don’t have thalis and the food is catered to the likes of the foreign tourists.

 kokum also known as garcinia indica is a fruit bearing plant from the mangosteen family. the plant yields dark red colored fruit. they are amazing with a sweet sour taste. we would have the kokum fruits with salt.

 the outer cover of the fruit is dried in the sun to get what we call as kokum or aamsol. after drying they yield blackish purple color. they are sour to taste and have a sweetish aroma.